-The 2023 focus of measures from workstream "01- Energy Efficiency" was electricity consumption (with no impact in Scope 2 Market Based emissions) with some additional energy efficiency measures targeting fossil fuels consumption that contributed to the reduction of Scope 1 emissions.
-The purchase of EACs to back up 100% of the Group's electricity consumption for the third year in a row (workstream "03- Renewable Electricity") has maintained the Scope 2 Market Based emissions at zero.
-The reduction in Scope 1+2 emissions in 2023 can also be attributed to improvement in operating procedures and variations in opening days and weather with respect to 2022.
+The stagnation on Scope 1+2 emissions was caused because most 2024 measures from workstream Energy Efficiency focused on electricity consumption (with no impact in Scope 2 Market Based emissions) with less energy efficiency projects targeting fossil fuels consumption, which impact Scope 1 emissions.
+The purchase of EACs to back up 100% of the Group's electricity consumption for the fourth year in a row (workstream Renewable Electricity) has maintained the Scope 2 Market Based emissions at zero.
+The slight increase in Scope 1+2 emissions in 2024 can also be attributed to weather fluctuations and an increase in the number of guests (+1%) with respect to 2023.